 You should always use the lightest – or lowest absorbency – tampon for your menstrual flow.
 Because your flow changes from day to day, you’ll probably need to keep a number of different absorbencies to hand.
 Use a heavier absorbency tampon on the first few days of your period when your flow is heaviest.
 If you’re bleeding through your tampon, go up an absorbency level.
 If you change your tampon after six hours and there’s still a lot of white on it, this means you should go down an absorbency level.

 Maybe you’re experiencing tampon leaks because you’re leaving your tampon in for too long.
 Knowing how often you should change your tampon is key for avoiding bleeding through your tampon.
 In general, you should change your tampon every 4-6 hours.
-But you can safely leave a tampon in for up to eight hours.
+But you can safely leave a tampon in for up to six hours.

 It’s really important to make sure your tampon is inserted all the way.
 Otherwise, you may be bleeding around the tampon and onto your underwear, so that your tampon is leaking even though it’s not full.
 Read more about how to insert your tampon properly here.